 I was a little dubious initially about whether the cargo bike would be worthwhile, but there’s no question that it has been.
 It’s been great to be able to get that little bit further afield, to places which would be a very long walk or inconvenient by public transport.

-It’s meant that I haven’t gone from riding all the time (I cycled right up to the week Leon was born) to riding not at all, which for a long-term cyclist was a scary thought, especially since getting some exercise is really good for my state of mind as a new mum.
-Plus the trike is great fun to ride — if not exactly a speed machine.
+It means that I haven't gone from riding all the time (I cycled right up to the week Leon was born) to riding not at all, which for a long-term cyclist was a scary thought, especially since getting some exercise is really good for my state of mind as a new mum.
+Plus the trike is great fun to ride - if not exactly a speed machine.

 The big downside of a cargo bike is the expense.
-But they’re useful for much longer than just those first 6 months of your babies life (especially if you plan to have more than one child), and for more than just carrying small people.
+But they're useful for much longer than just those first 6 months of your baby's life (especially if you plan to have more than one child), and for more than just carrying small people.
 Just the other week I took 20 ft of recycled scaffolding board across London in ours.
-(The baby was not in the bike at the time!)
+(The baby was not on the bike at the time!)

 If you think that you might want a cargo bike to transport your baby as they get bigger (which we did), it’s well worth going for it right at the start, and getting that extra cycling time with your baby.